rulyotano/tree-extended/README.md

 ## Collaborate

-You can contribuite by forking the project on [GitHub](https://github.com/rulyotano/tree-extended).
+You can contribute by forking the project on [GitHub](https://github.com/rulyotano/tree-extended).

 ## Doc